Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Contact Information: Contact number and email address.
 LinkedIn profile

-Summary: Organised and detail-oriented Recent college graduate who has an undergraduate degree in Marketing and experience in research on market trends and analysis of data.
-Excellent communication and teamwork skills acquired through volunteer and internship work.
-Aiming for entry-level marketing positions to bring skills and expertise to a professional context.
+Summary: Detail-oriented and organised student who recently completed college. an undergraduate degree in Marketing as well as experience in market research and analysis of data.
+Solid communication skills and teamwork learned through internships and volunteer work.
+Aiming for entry-level marketing positions to apply skills and knowledge in a professional environment.

 Education: